 - You know we must reply “there is always a possibility to see an alligator.”
 We have yet to see one in the past dozen years of paddling the Bon Secour River (and we prefer not to run into any) but we can’t absolutely rule out any possibilities.

 - Kayaking the Bon Secour River is a fun adventure but there are potential dangers.
-You might feel comforted to take a look at this graphic displaying risks of various “encounters with nature:” Are The Outdoors Dangerous Infographic
+You might feel comforted to take a look at this graphic displaying risks of various “adventures:” Your Chances of Dying

 If you have ever taken a float or a kayaking adventure on most popular rivers (or bodies of water) in the U.S. you will instantly be struck by the difference of

 - By the natural beauty of the Bon Secour River.